-Stock options awarded to the NEOs have historically had the following characteristics:
+Stock options awarded to the NEOs in 2009 had the following characteristics:

-- All are non-qualified stock options; - All have an exercise price equal to the closing price of the Company's stock on the grant date; - All vest annually in equal amounts over a four-year period; - All vest upon retirement if retirement eligible (NEO is at least age 50, with a minimum of five years of IDEX service, and the NEO's age plus years of service equals 70); and - All expire 10 years after the date of grant.
+- · All are nonqualified stock options; - All have an exercise price equal to the closing price of the Company's stock on the grant date; - · All vest annually in equal amounts over a four-year period; - All vest upon retirement if retirement eligible (NEO is at least age 50, with a minimum of five years of IDEX service, and the NEO's age plus years of service equals 70); and - · All expire 10 years after the date of grant.

-The restricted stock has historically had the following characteristics:
+Restricted stock awards to the NEOs in 2009 had the following characteristics:

-- All shares cliff-vest four years after the grant date; - All shares vest upon retirement if retirement eligible (NEO is at least age 50, with a minimum of five years of IDEX service, and the NEO's age plus years of service equals 70); and - All shares receive dividends in the same amount as paid on the Company's Common Stock at the time such dividends are paid.
+- · All annual awards cliff-vest three years after the grant date; - All shares vest upon retirement if retirement eligible (NEO is at least age 50, with a minimum of five years of IDEX service, and the NEO's age plus years of service equals 70); and - All shares receive dividends in the same amount as paid on the Company's Common Stock at the time such dividends are paid.